 We finance projects up to 50% and give the producers total creative freedom.
 The pace of production is also quicker than for a traditional series.

-OCS programmes awarded at the 2020 Golden Globes
+The OCS programs awarded at the 2021 Césars

 - The SACD/OCS Signature fund provides financial support to highlight new TV scriptwriters and assist them in writing original, bold and inventive 26-minute format series.